ashyshko/gcff-cli/README.md

   --accessToken=<value>  Specifies the access token used to authenticate and authorize access to Google Cloud services.
-  --entry-point=<value>  Name of a Google Cloud Function (as defined in source code) that will be executed --gcffPath=<value>     Google Cloud Storage bucket path for serving content --gen2                 If enabled, this command will use Cloud Functions (Second generation) --merge                Merge requested packages with uploaded --project=<value>      Specifies the ID of the Google Cloud project to associate with provided gcsUrl.
+  --entry-point=<value>  Name of a Google Cloud Function (as defined in source code) that will be executed --gcffPath=<value>     Google Cloud Storage bucket path for serving content --project=<value>      Specifies the ID of the Google Cloud project to associate with provided gcsUrl.
   --region=<value>       (required) [default: us-central1] The Cloud region for the function